hlopezmx/gousto/readme.md

 * If the application evolves, it would make sense to make use of the Recipe Model.

-* Add security measurements, specially when inserting/updating data
+* Add security measurements, specially when inserting/updating data.

-* Add exceptions handling, specially for the csv file interaction
+* Add exceptions handling, specially for the csv file interaction.

+* Use a framework compatible with an autoscaling solution for micro-services (e.g. Node.js for AWS Lamda)

 * Include logging to events.